-It is important to note that only a small portion of the bidirectional leader network is visible during a cloud-to-ground flash.
-In fact, typically only a portion of one end of the leader is visible.
+It is important to note that typically only a small portion of the bidirectional leader network is visible during a ground flash.
+The portion below cloud is only part of one end of the bidirectional leader network.

-A -CG flash has the negative end of the bidirectional leader connect with ground, and electrons accelerate downward during the resulting return stroke.
+A negative ground flash, also known as a negative cloud-to-ground flash or -CG, has the negative end of the bidirectional leader connect with ground, and electrons accelerate downward during the resulting return stroke.
 On average, 90% of all CG flashes are negative.
-The importance of a smaller lower positive charge region that underlays the main negative charge rgion is apparent as it serves as a small positive potential well for the negative end of the leader to propagate toward and through before continuing toward the positively charged ground.
+The importance of a smaller lower positive charge region that underlays the main negative charge region is apparent as it serves as a small positive potential well for the negative end of the leader to propagate toward and through before continuing toward the positively charged ground.